DOS Days

 Some other quality flight sims that came out around the same time as F-19 were Battlehawks 1942 (Lucasfilm Games) and LHX Attack Chopper (Electronic Arts), not to mention MicroProse's own F-15 Strike Eagle II.

 "While F-19 Stealth Fighter will run on an 8088 XT, I recommend a 386 CPU (the game was released during the 386's heyday) with 1 MB of memory.
 Any EGA or VGA graphics card is good - the game will run at a maximum resolution of 320x200 in 16 colours.
 I highly recommend you play version 435.04 if only for the Ad Lib sound support (the PC speaker sound option literally 'shrieks' what is supposed to be engine noise, but this is just annoying).
-In case you are looking at the screenshots and seeing an MCGA/VGA graphics option, bear in mind the game only supports 16-colour EGA at its highest, despite you choosing MCGA/VGA.
+In case you are looking at the screenshots and seeing an option to select MCGA/VGA graphics, do bear in mind the game only supports 16-colour EGA at its highest, despite you choosing MCGA/VGA.
 As with almost every flight sim, use a decent analogue joystick - the keys are ok but you will be more accurate and it will feel more immersive with a joystick.

 From where can it be run?